 Bits ye micht ken already

 With over thirty years in broadcasting wi BBC Scotland, Frieda was invited by the Scots Language Centre, and Creative Scotland, to set up Scots Radio.
 Since it’s inauguration in 2013, Scots Radio has gone on to develop a unique brand in Broadcasting – it remains the only programme broadcasting in Scots in Scotland.
-Over the seven years this online radio programme has developed it’ own identity and video content – and has branched out into Scots Radio Projects including the recent award winning Doric Film Festival.
+Over the last eight years this online radio programme has developed it’ own identity and video content – and has branched out into Scots Radio Projects including the recent award winning Doric Film Festival.
 Scots Radio is supported by the Scottish Government.

-Scots Radio has been nominated for four awards of excellence in the International Celtic Media Festival and Frieda was honoured to receive the ‘Scots Spikker’ of the year award 2019, at the Scots Language Awards at the Mitchell Theatre in Glasgow.
+Scots Radio has been nominated for five awards of excellence in the International Celtic Media Festival and Frieda was honoured to receive the ‘Scots Spikker’ of the year award 2019, at the Scots Language Awards at the Mitchell Theatre in Glasgow.

 And now it gives us great pleasure to invite you to join us in our new adventure – our new gardening programme.
 Ladies and gentlemen…gairdeners aa – stand by yir buckets – Welcome tae ‘Grow Radio’.